WebOrigami/docs/src/content/framework/intro4.md

 <span class="tutorialStep"></span> In the served site, inspect the intermediate `teamByName` graph as well as the final `greetings` graph.

-Being able to explore intermediate representations is a valuable debugging facility of the Origami framework.
-Normally you can only view such intermediate representations by setting debugger breakpoints and inspecting variable values in a properties panel, which is often cumbersome for complex data structures.
+Being able to explore intermediate structures like `teamByName` is a valuable debugging facility of the Origami framework.
+Normally you can only view such intermediate representations by setting debugger breakpoints and inspecting variable values in a properties panel.
+That is often cumbersome for complex data structures.

 You've now roughed in the basic structure of the `team` route for the About Us site.
 The next step is to show something more interesting for a person than a simple greeting.